Illnesses and infections

 Call your child’s doctor right away if you notice any signs of an infection such as:

 - sore throat,

 - vomiting, or

-Even minor symptoms such as a cough, runny nose, sore throat and/or a low grade fever that is less than 38.5°C should be discussed with your doctor.
-Serious illness can be hard to diagnose at first because it might come on slowly, but it can still be very dangerous to your child.
+Even a low fever (less than 38.5°C) should be discussed with your doctor.
+Serious illness can be hard to diagnose at first because it can come on slowly, but still be very dangerous to a child with spleen problems.

 Reviewed by the following CPS committees: